DtjiAppDev/Battleland/README.md

 multiplayer modes (1 - 10 players can play).
 All battles are 5 v 5 battles which can involve at least 1 and at most 10 human players.
 Each player in the battle will be placed in one of the two teams randomly and both teams have 5 players.

+Ever heard of "Mobile Legends: Bang Bang" on Google Play Store?
+Basically, this game involves both 5 v 5 PVP and PVE battles like "Mobile Legends:
+Bang Bang".
+You will understand about this game well if you are good in playing "Mobile Legends: Bang Bang".
+However, the differences between this game and "Mobile Legends: Bang Bang" are that this game is offline, running on command line interface, and is turn based.

 ### Executable File

 The executable file "battleland.exe" is used to run the game application.
 It is downloadable from